catalyst-cloud/catalystcloud-docs/source/tutorials/kubernetes/role-mapping.rst

 - Your kube-admin config downloaded

-Once you have all of these set up we need to start by taking a look at the default configmap that connects our openstack roles to our kube RBAC group.
+Once you have all of these set up we need to start by taking a look at the default configmap that connects our OpenStack roles to our kube RBAC group.
 To find the default configmap we use the following command:

 .. code-block:: bash